encapsulate-xyz/berachain-ansible/README.md

 3. **Python**: Python 3.x installed on the control node and all target hosts.
 4. **Privileges**: The user running the playbook must have sudo privileges on the target machines.

-**Note**: The following ansible playbook dynamically fetches private validator and node keys from hashicorp vault.
+**Note**: The following Ansible playbook dynamically retrieves private validator key and node key from HashiCorp Vault.
+It follows a structured path format: `environment/project/organization/type/file_name` (e.g., `testnet/berachian/encapsulate/validator/priv_validator_key.json`) to fetch the required secrets.

 ## Setup